 Finding it hard to get motivated?
 This bestselling book by retired Navy SEAL, William H McRaven, might provide the inspiration you need

-With almost the entire country in lockdown, it's easy to feel like you're losing control of your life.
+With the entire country in lockdown again, it's easy to feel like you're losing control of your life.
 We can't go anywhere or do anything without breaking government orders, and with so many people falling ill and/or dying from Covid-19, being productive around the house seems futile.

 But, as William H McRaven said in his New York Times' bestselling book, Make Your Bed, small tasks can mark the beginning of something great.
 Completing something as simple as making your bed in the morning can give you a small sense of achievement, which in turn can motivate you to do so much more.

 Throughout 10 captivating chapters, McRaven shares the life-changing lessons he learned from 37 years in the US military.
 From handling periods of hardship and self-doubt, to the importance of friendship and helping those in need, the book is an empowering 'how-to' for changing your life and improving the world you live in.

 He shares real-life anecdotes to inspire courage, determination and compassion, adding, "It matters not whether you ever served a day in uniform.
 It matters not your gender, your ethnic or religious background, your orientation or your social status.

 "Our struggles in this world are similar," he said, "and the lessons to overcome those struggles and to move forward — changing ourselves and the world around us — will apply equally to all."